mahmoud/glom/docs/index.rst

 Then you're ready to get glomming!::

   from  glom import glom

   target = {'a': {'b': {'c': 'd'}}}
   glom(target, 'a.b.c')  # returns 'd'

-There's a lot more to glom, check out the tutorial and API reference!
+There's much, much more to glom, check out the tutorial and API reference!

-*Glom it! ☄️*
+*Just glom it! ☄️*